named-data/StateVectorSync/README.md

 - [ChronoChat](https://github.com/named-data/chronochat): A C++ chat client featuring the C++ version of SVS for group communication
 - [SVChat](https://github.com/pulsejet/svchat): An Angular-based chat application featuring the TypeScript version of SVS for group communication.

+# License

+StateVectorSync is an open source project licensed under the LGPL version 2.1.
+See [LICENSE](./LICENSE) for more information.